 What about the AirPods Pro?

 This means that you still should take extra care to remove them from your pants before doing your laundry.
-In some cases folks have reported everything being just fine after going through the wash, but that’s just more of a stroke of luck than an expectation.
+In some cases, folks have reported everything being just fine after going through the wash, but that’s just more of a stroke of luck than an expectation.

 Sign up for AppleCare+

 With the AirPods Pro, Apple has made it possible to sign up for AppleCare+ for these headphones.
 We would recommend signing up for the protection plan, as it offers replacements for either AirPod or the charging case itself.
-There is even some support in the event that your AirPods Pro need a new battery.
+There is even some support in the event that your AirPods Pro needs a new battery.

 Here’s a breakdown of the cost: